darklambda/OMA/README.md

 foo@bar:~/.../OMA/orchestra-app$ ng serve
 ```
 ## Back-end
-The back-end of the app has a bit more pre-requisites, as you should have the process "postgresql.service" running, and a database already available with the credetentials
+The back-end of the app has one pre-requisites, as you should have the process "postgresql.service" running, and a database already available with the credetentials
 and parameters set in the file "OMA/back-end/config/db.config.js".
 Then, the Node.js server is served with
 ```console
 foo@bar:~/.../OMA/back-end $ node server.js